jbak17/PP_A2/README.txt

 Find the highest peak on a 2d surface with each (x,y) on the cartesian plane having a height (H).

+APPROACH:
+The program is run through the file Main.scala, which includes all of the code to run the GUI.
+The swarm is implemented as a mutable sequence of 'Insect' objects.
+The size of the swarm and the duration which they search can be adjusted in the Main.scala file.
+Insects keep track of the highest position and height that they have seen to date, and have all of the functionality necessary for their operation.
+Insects are defined in Insect.scala.
+All of the necessary code to manipulate a collection of Insects is included in the Simulator.scala file.
+This includes output information to the console, updating positions, etc.

+The code was developed on my local machine running Ubuntu 16.04, Scala 2.12.1.
+The code is also available from github (https://github.com/jbak17/PP_A2)

+The most challenging part of the project was the GUI, and I remain unable to get the JavaFx chart to work correctly.

 CODE EXPLANATION:

 Main